shharbola/shharbola.github.io/_pages/about.md

   - /about.html
 ---

  Ramramji !
 Hi !
-Namaskar
+Namaskar!Servus

 <p>
-I am a Principal Consultant, Engineer, and AI Innovator, with 11+ years of experience in AI, scientific computing, and machine learning.
-I hold a Doctorate in Computer Science & IT from the University of Stuttgart, Germany, awarded under the WindyCities Research Scholarship.
+I am a Principal Consultant, ML Engineer, and AI Innovator, with 11+ years of experience in AI, scientific computing, visual analytics and machine learning.
+I hold a Doctorate in Computer Science & Informatics from the University of Stuttgart, Germany, awarded under the WindyCities Research Scholarship.

 Passionate about data-driven innovation, I specialize in intelligent automation, analytics, and AI-powered solutions.
 I am an active member of WiDS, IEEE Europe, and IEEE Women in Engineering, advocating for technological advancements and inclusivity.

-With an M.Tech from IIT Kanpur and a B.Tech in Computer Science, I thrive on solving complex challenges at the intersection of AI and human intelligence.
+Being an IIT Kanpur alumnus with research and innovation aptitude, I thrive on solving complex challenges at the intersection of AI and human intelligence.
 Let’s connect! 🚀
 </p>

 Professional and research history